Yashraj1720146/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio
-This repository contains my journey into data analytics, featuring projects and scripts using Python's data science stack.
-I am passionate about uncovering insights from data and am actively building my skills for a career in data science and engineering.
+# Python Data Analysis Portfolio

+This repository contains my work in data analysis, focusing on the core scientific computing and visualization libraries in Python.

+## Core Technologies

+The projects and scripts in this portfolio demonstrate proficiency with the following libraries:

+**NumPy:** Utilized for fundamental numerical computations and array manipulations.
+**Pandas:** Used for high-performance data manipulation, cleaning, and analysis, primarily through its DataFrame structures.
+**Matplotlib & Seaborn:** Employed for a wide range of data visualization tasks, from creating foundational plots to developing insightful and aesthetically pleasing statistical graphics.